Breast Lift Surgery / Mastopexy

 The results are more long-lasting for women whose breasts are smaller and lighter.

 The procedure is performed in an operation theatre under general anaesthesia.
-Your surgeon will mark the areas and plan the surgery for you pre-operatively in the upright position.
+Your surgeon or the breast lift doctor will mark the areas and plan the surgery for you pre-operatively in the upright position.

 Depending on the extent of breast sagging and skin quality the incisions are planned –